Financial planning doesn’t have to be expensive or complicated. With The One-Day Financial Review, it’s not.

 How do you analyze a client’s plan in two hours?
 Do you do an analysis before the call?

-I review client uploads before each call.
-Depending upon the volume of the uploads, I can spend up to two hours on pre-call prep.
-Including a pre-call review, the call, and the write-up afterward, I spend an average of six to eight hours on a client engagement.
+Our team reviews client uploads before each call.
+Depending upon the volume of the uploads, we usually spend up to ten hours on pre-call prep.
+Including a pre-call review, the call, and the write-up afterward, our team may spend up to 20 hours on a client engagement.

 Do you look at a client’s insurance coverages for gaps?